-Make your own Medieval experience and complete your 14th-century Medieval re-enactment armour harness with this reproduction great helm.
+Make your own Medieval experience and complete your 14th-century Medieval re-enactment armour harness with this great helm.

 Several helms of this style have been found in England and of English manufacture.
 The helms held by the Royal Armouries and Museum of Scottland were most likely made in the same workshop and are structurally identical except that the Pembridge helm is pierced on both sides for ventilation.
 Another comparable helm is that of the Black Prince (d.1376) from the funeral achievements in Canterbuy Cathedral.
 It has been suggested that the Royal Armouries helm belonged to Sir John Chandos.

 The helm held by the National Museum of Scotland belonged to Sir Richard Pembridge (d.1375) who was a knight of King Edward III's and an early recipient of the order of the garter in (1368).
 He was one of Edwards III’s most distinguished captains during the Hundred Years' War between England and France.
 Helmets of this style would have been worn by a knight in the army of the black prince in battles such as Crecy in 1346 and Poitiers in 1356.

 Often worn over an open bascinet.
 Chains with toggle ends were passed through the circle holes at the bottom front to attach the helm to the breastplate.
 Towards the end of the 14th century this style of helm was increasing used for tournaments.

 Securely constructed from steel rivets and made from 14 gauge steel this helm comes complete with an adjustable leather liner and chin strap with solid brass buckle.
 The helm has a circumference of 72cm which enables the wearer to also fit a suitable padded coif or cap.
 The interior of the helm is also blackened to improve corrosion resistance.
 This helmet is battle ready and suitable for re-enactment combat